womanonrails/womanonrails.com/_i18n/en/_posts/2016-04-10-git-rebase.md

 lang: en
 ---

 When you are starting your adventure with git, it's hard to know everything from the beginning.
 This is normal that you do small steps and discover new features on the way.
 Today, I have a very nice git feature for you.
 It will allow you to have a better structure and order of your commits.
 This is very useful especially when you work in a team.
 I will show you how to use **git rebase**.
-This is the third article in the git series, so if you want to know more about <a href="{{ site.baseurl }}/git-usage" title="How to use git?">basics of git usage</a>, go to my previous articles.
+This is the third article in the git series, so if you want to know more about [basics of git usage]({{site.baseurl}}/git-usage "How to use git?"), go to my previous articles.

 ## Git merge